harelber/MaMaDroid2.0/README.md

 # MaMaDroid2.0

-This repository follows the paper with the same name.
+This repository follows the paper "Breaking the Structure of MaMaDroid".
 It contains extended version of the results of the experiments on MaMaDroid.

 ## Results